-Redemption, auditioned vocalists and instrumentalists, repertoire of Contemporary Christian music, perform in area churches, chapel and for campus events.
+Contemporary Christian music, perform in area churches, chapel and for campus events.

 MUS 026.
-Contemporary Ensemble Lab, .5 hour, Offered as needed

-The Contemporary Ensemble Lab provides students hands-on, laboratory-based instruction where they can learn, teach, rehearse, and perform with groups intended to support worship with a local church congregation.
-Prerequisites: Any two of the following - Keyboard Improvisation in Worship, Guitar, Percussion, or Voice.
+Contemporary Ensemble Lab, .5 credit, offered as needed The Contemporary Ensemble Lab provides students hands-on, laboratory-based instruction where they can learn, teach, rehearse, and perform with groups intended to support worship with a level

 MUS 030.
-Lyric Theatre, 1 hour
+Lyric Theatre, 1 credit